tshradheya/Slack-Downloader/README.md

    ```

    where `/directory_path/` identifies the path of the directory containing the script, while `0 *` specifies the program has to be called every hour.
-   You can use this to set your own [https://crontab.guru/](cron job timing)
+   You can use this to set your own [Cron job timing](https://crontab.guru)

 1. Run using the command `python slack-downloader.py`
 1. All data will be stored in this format